 The nest is usually made of dead, dry plant materials, though some are built entirely with green vegetation.
 It starts as a platform and becomes more bowl-like throughout the construction process, with an inner cup measuring 4–12 inches across and 0.5–5 inches deep.
 Ruddy Ducks usually weave a canopy of vegetation over their nests.

 Ruddy Ducks spend the vast majority of their time on the water.
 They are fast fliers but have little maneuverability in the air, and they tend to swim and dive rather than fly to escape predators—which include Red-tailed Hawks, Great Horned Owls, mink, raccoons, and red foxes.
 Ruddy Ducks are very aggressive toward each other and toward other species, especially during the breeding season.
 Unlike most ducks, they form pairs only after arriving on the breeding grounds each year.
 Males perform unusual courtship displays in which they stick their tails straight up while striking their bills against their inflated necks, creating bubbles in the water as air is forced from their feathers.
 They punctuate the end of the display with a belch-like call.
 Courting males also lower their tails and run across the water, making popping sounds with their feet.
 Most males pair up with one female each for the duration of the breeding season, but some take multiple mates.
 Their eggs are proportionally the largest of all waterfowl.
 The ducklings hatch well-developed and active, receiving minimal care from the mother and none from the father.
 Ducklings are preyed upon by Black-crowned Night-Herons, Ring-billed Gulls, California Gulls, mink, and raccoons.
 Back to top

-Ruddy Duck populations are stable throughout North America according to the North American Breeding Bird Survey.
+Ruddy Duck populations were stable across North America from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population at 1.3 million individuals and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+They can be found throughout the year in the U.S. and Mexico, and during the breeding season, in Canada.
 Though they were hunted during the 1890s (and numbers probably declined during that time), they are not popular with hunters today.
-The U.S. Fish and Wildlife Service records about 50,000 Ruddy Ducks shot by hunters each year.
+The U.S. Fish and Wildlife Service recorded between 36,000 and 38,000 Ruddy Ducks shot by hunters in 2019 and 2020.
 Like all waterfowl, Ruddy Ducks are susceptible to poor water quality, pollution, and oil spills.
-The population in Chesapeake Bay dropped significantly between 1955 and 1979, probably because of habitat degradation from exotic species invasion and pollution.
-Ruddy Ducks depend heavily on wetlands in the prairie pothole region of North America, where grazing, burning, and wetland drainage have degraded portions of their habitat.
+The population in Chesapeake Bay dropped significantly between 1955 and 1979, probably because of habitat degradation from the invasion of exotic species and pollution.
+Ruddy Ducks depend heavily on wetlands in the Prairie Pothole Region of North America, where grazing, burning, and wetland drainage have degraded portions of their habitat.
 Their future success will depend in large part on the protection and restoration of that region.Back to top